 "What do you want, Chance?"
 She asked, in a voice that was sweet but far from innocent.

 "Lexi, this is Razor's boy..."
 He paused, waiting for me to give my name.

 I scowled.
 "Kian."

 Chance flashed me a grin.
-"We'll have to change that but it'll do for now."
-He turned to the woman, who's blue eyes raked up and down me with something that resembled pity.
+"We'll have to change that, but it'll do for now."
+He turned to the woman, whose blue eyes raked up and down me with something that resembled pity.

-She shook whatever thoughts she had away, giving a prolonged blink, then popped her gum, sucking it back inside her glossy red lips, then smoothed down her peroxide blonde hair.
+She shook whatever thoughts she had away, giving a prolonged blink, then popped her gum, sucking it back inside her glossy red lips then smoothed down her peroxide blonde hair.
 "You want it cut short to the scalp like the others?"
-She cocked a questioning brow to Chase.
+She cocked a questioning brow to Chance.

 "Yeah, make it quick.
 We don't have all morning," he jerked his head, signaling for her to hurry her ass along.